-, we had a pro forma net tangible book value of \$ As of million, or \$ per share of common stock.
+As of December 31, 2013, we had a pro forma net tangible book value of \$8.8 million, or \$0.20 per share of common stock.
 Pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of common stock outstanding after giving effect to the conversion of our convertible preferred stock into shares of common stock upon the completion of this offering.
 Dilution in net tangible book value per share to new investors in this offering represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma net tangible book value per share of common stock immediately after the completion of this offering.
-After giving effect to the sale of the shares of common stock offered by us in this offering at an assumed initial public per share, the mid-point of the range set forth on the cover page of this prospectus, and after deducting the estimated offering price of \$ underwriting discounts and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of would have per share of common stock.
-This represents an immediate increase in net tangible book value of \$ been \$ million, or \$ per share to per share to new investors in our common stock.
-The following table illustrates this dilution existing stockholders and an immediate dilution of \$ on a per share basis:
+After giving effect to the sale of the 5,000,000 shares of common stock offered by us in this offering at an assumed initial public offering price of \$15.00 per share, the mid-point of the range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2013 would have been \$75.4 million, or \$1.54 per share of common stock.
+This represents an immediate increase in net tangible book value of \$1.34 per share to existing stockholders and an immediate dilution of \$13.46 per share to new investors in our common stock.
+The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of before giving e effect to this offering \$ Increase in net tangible book value per share attributable to new investors \$ Pro forma as adjusted net tangible book value per share after giving effect to this or ffering \$ Dilution per share to new investors in this offering \$
+Assumed initial public offering price per share \$ 15.00 Pro forma net tangible book value per share as of December 31, 2013 before giving effect to this offering \$ 0.20 Increase in pro forma net tangible book value per share attributable to new investors \$ 1.34 Pro forma as adjusted net tangible book value per share after giving effect to this offering \$ 1.54 Dilution per share to new investors in this offering \$ 13.46

-Each \$1.00 increase (decrease) in the assumed public offering price per share of common stock would increase (decrease) the pro forma as adjusted net tangible book value by \$ per share and the net tangible book value dilution to investors in this offering by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+Each \$1.00 increase (decrease) in the assumed public offering price per share of common stock would increase (decrease) the pro forma as adjusted net tangible book value by \$0.10 per share and the net tangible book value dilution to investors in this offering by \$0.90 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses.

-If the underwriters exercise their option to purchase additional shares of our common stock in full, the pro forma as adjusted net tangible book value per share after this offering would be \$ per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering would be \$ per share.
+If the underwriters exercise their option to purchase additional shares of our common stock in full, the pro forma as adjusted net tangible book value per share after this offering would be \$1.63 per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering would be \$13.37 per share.

-The following table summarizes, on a pro forma as adjusted basis after giving effect to the offering, based on an assumed initial public offering price of \$ per share, the mid-point of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the differences between existing stockholders and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid.
+The following table summarizes, on a pro forma as adjusted basis after giving effect to the offering, based on an assumed initial public offering price of \$15.00 per share, the mid-point of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the differences between existing stockholders and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid.